quachphuongbinh/Portfolio/README.md

   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
   * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data

-__API testing__
-  * know the difference between SOAP and REST APIs
-  * gained experience through manual testing of APIs created for educational purposes
-  * know how to manipulate requests and create test cases using the SoapUI tool

 __Exploratory testing__
   * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications